Alabama vs. Southern Miss NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Alabama and its opponents have gone over the current 57-point total in all three games this season.
+- Alabama has combined with its opponents to put up more than 58.5 points just twice this season.

-- Southern Miss has not yet combined with its opponents to score more than 57 points in a game this season.
+- Southern Miss' games have yet to go over 58.5 points this season.

-- Saturday's total is 1.7 points lower than the two team's combined 58.7 points per game average.
+- The two teams combine to average 58.7 points per game, 0.2 more than the total in this contest.

-- The average total in Crimson Tide games this season is 60.8, 3.8 points more than Saturday's over/under of 57.
+- Crimson Tide games this season feature an average total of 60.8 points, a number 2.3 points higher than Saturday's over/under.

 Alabama Stats and Trends

-- Thus far this season Alabama has one win against the spread.

-- The Crimson Tide have yet to cover the spread this season when favored by 45 points or more.
+- This season, the Crimson Tide are winless against the spread when entering a game as a favorite of 45.5 points or more.

-- Alabama's games this year have hit the over on one of three set point totals (33.3%).
+- Alabama's games this year have gone over the total in one out of three opportunities (33.3%).

-- Alabama is 1-2 against the spread and 3-0 overall this season when the team notches more than 17.3 points.
+- When Alabama records more than 17.3 points, it is 1-2 against the spread and 3-0 overall.

 - Alabama is 1-2 against the spread and 3-0 overall when the team churns out more than 248.3 yards.

-- This year, the Crimson Tide have one turnover, three fewer than the Golden Eagles have takeaways (4).
+- The Crimson Tide have one giveaway this season, while the Golden Eagles have four takeaways .

 - Find the latest spread and moneyline odds for Alabama at SISportsbook.